WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

-However, if you’re on the fence waiting to decide which WordPress contact form plugin is right for you, this article provides the answers to your questions.
+However, if you’re still deciding which WordPress contact form plugin is right for you, this article answers your questions.

 Pricing is another thing to consider since both plugins are priced differently and have unique features.